splitio/php-client/README.md

  **So, is advisable configure a high memory limit or also a noeviction policy.** Please, take a look here: [Using Redis as an LRU cache](http://redis.io/topics/lru-cache)

 # Testing the SDK
 Within tests folder you can find different test suites in order to run the Split SDK tests.
-One of the most important test is the **redis-adapter** test suite.
+The most important test suite is: integration, which involves all test suites.

-### Redis adapter test suite
+### Integration test suite
 Before to run this test suite, please be sure to have a Redis instance runing:
 - In order to have a local Redis instance you can install [Docker Container Tool](https://www.docker.com) and pull the oficial Redis container running the command ```docker pull redis```.

 And set the correct values on the **phpunit.xml** that you should have copied from **phpunit.xml.dist** file.

+For instance:
 ```xml
 <php>
     <const name="REDIS_HOST" value="172.17.0.2"/>